27 Flattering Portrait Poses for Photographers & Models

 3. Standing with crossed legs

-These portrait poses are normally used for women.
+Standing with legs crossed is a portrait photography pose for women, but anyone can utilize this pose with a little creativity.
 You can cross the leg in front of the one that’s holding the weight or behind it.

 Check out our guide to posing females for some more ideas.